Days of Laughter, Days of Pain: The Miners’ Strike

 2023

-Silverwood Colliery closed in 1994 but is still very much a part of the communities surrounding it and exists in the memories of those that were connected to it.
+Silverwood Colliery closed in 1994 but is still very much a part of the communities surrounding it.
 This exhibition was created by the Silverwood Colliery Heritage group, who are proud of their coal mining heritage and wanted to ensure the story of the place is remembered for generations to come.

 Through collecting objects and personal stories from the Silverwood coal mining community, they shared insights into the dangers surrounding the coal mine and what everyday life was really like for miners and their families.